+It’s June already!
 What’s new in Studio 33 this month?
-Right now, I am working on three wall-mounted sculptural panels for the Wounded Warrior Center at Walter Reed, located in Bethesda, Maryland.
+Right now, I finished up three wall-mounted sculptural panels for the Wounded Warrior Center at Walter Reed, located in Bethesda, Maryland.
 It’s an honor to be selected for this project.
 The three sculptures I am creating feature a stainless steel cut out panel with a painted birch panel behind them.
 The over-all theme is nature and my pieces are called “Pebbles,” “Blowing Wind” and “Moon on the Water.”
-The sculptures will be installed in late May.
+The sculpture installation had been delayed but will be installed the last week of June.

 There were many folks in period costume.
 The soldier tour-guide below is explaining the fort details as they related to current landscape surrounding the exhibit site